 Feedback on contact done with mutual consent is very positive.
-Donor-conceived adults and donors have shared that they appreciate the structure of the Identity-Release[®] Program that supports both parties through the process-before, during, and after the donor's identity is released.
-Donor-conceived adults particularly appreciate knowing that their donor has agreed to share his identity with them and being able to know his level of openness prior to contact.
+Donor-conceived adults and donors have shared that they appreciate the structure of the Identity-Release® Program that supports both parties through the process-before, during, and after the donor's identity is released.
+Donor-conceived adults particularly appreciate knowing that their donor has agreed to share his identity with them and being able to know his level of openness prior to trying to contact him.
 Similarly, parents on the Family Contact List have reported positive experiences of mutually requested contact with other families who share their donor.
-(See TSBC Research Publications for more information.)
+(See TSBC Research Publications on our website for more information.)